isamplesorg/vocabularyTemplate/docs/earthenv_material_extension_rock_sediment.md

 - Child of:
  [`sediment`](#sediment)

 - Sediment containing greater than 30 percent gravel-size particles (greater than 2.0 mm diameter).
 Composition or gensis of clasts not specified.
+- Sediment containing greater than 30 percent gravel-size particles (greater than 2.0 mm diameter).
+Composition or gensis of clasts not specified.